← 0xkazwriting

 The “Dubai loses water in one strike” claim

-The concern is not completely unfounded.
+The concern is not completely wrong.
 Jebel Ali holds a Guinness World Record as the world's largest single-site desalination facility, producing 490 million imperial gallons of water per day.
 It covers most of Dubai's water and electricity supply.

 But “one strike and it's over” is an exaggeration.